-Notes issued are stated at amortized cost or at amortized cost adjusted to fair value when they are the hedged item in a fair value hedge relationship.
+Notes issued are stated at amortized cost.
 If notes are issued at a discount or a premium, the Company uses the effective interest rate method to accrete or amortize such notes to par over the period to maturity.
 Such accretion or amortization is included in "Interest expense - third parties" in the Statements of Income.
 Debt issuance costs in relation to notes issued are amortized over the period to maturity using the effective interest rate method and are shown together with the respective notes in the balance sheet.